CDTDigital/cal-notify/README.md

 [Cal-Notify Style-Guide](http://cal-notify.symsoftsolutions.com/style-guide/index.html)

 ## Perform Usability Tests with People

-in addition to our user-driven development process, we conducted usability testing at key junctures of the process including with the interactive prototype and final product
+in addition to our user-driven development process, we conducted [usability testing](https://github.com/SymSoftSolutions/cal-notify/tree/master/documentation/ux/user-testing) at key junctures of the process including with the interactive prototype and final product

-To-Do: Provide the link to the Usability test pages (Mark?)

 ## Use an Iterative Approach, Where Feedback Informed Subsequent Work or Versions of the Prototype